-The extent to which a Canadian visa officer can add the conditions mentioned above to a work permit will be altered if the foreign worker applicant is eligible for an open work permit or is required to undergo a medical examination (Medical Exams for Temporary Foreign Worker Applicants).
+The extent to which a Canadian visa officer can add the conditions mentioned above to a work permit will be altered if the foreign worker applicant is eligible for an open work permit or is required to undergo a medical examination.

-Work permits are usually valid for six months.
+Work permits are usually valid for 1-2 years.
 However, a Canadian visa officer can change the validity period of a work permit according to:

 - Citizens of the USA

 - People seeking to enter Canada from the USA or St. Pierre and Miquelon who have been lawfully admitted to the USA as permanent residents

 - Residents of Greenland seeking to enter Canada from Greenland

 - People seeking to enter Canada from St. Pierre and Miquelon who are citizens of France and residents of St. Pierre and Miquelon

 - Members of the armed forces of a country that is a designated state under the Visiting Forces Act.
 In order for this rule to apply, the member of the armed forces must be seeking entry to Canada in order to carry out official duties.
 This rule does not apply to people working in the civilian sector of a country’s armed forces.

 - People who are seeking to enter Canada as, or in order to become, members of an air transportation crew.
 These people must hold an airline flight crew licence or crew member certificate issued in accordance with International Civil Aviation Organization specifications.